 - The first is that using avatars lowers anxiety, and lower anxiety levels mean better and more successful language learning and performance.

-- The other is that avatars encourage peer-to-peer interactions, increasing language practice and improving learning.
+- The other is that avatars provide attentional and motivational benefits that encourage peer-to-peer interactions, which can increase language practice and improve learning.

 What do students actually think about avatars?
 Do they find it natural to interact with their peers using these virtual characters?
 Very much so!